bigprof-software/appgini-docs/pages/useful-links.md

 ### Our online course on customizing AppGini applications

-We prepared a course for power users of AppGini, who\'d like to add more functionality to their applications by writing custom code.
+We prepared a course for power users of AppGini, who'd like to add more functionality to their applications by writing custom code.
 Through 4.5 hours of video, you'll finish 30 practical examples, featuring more than 500 lines of code, that cover the most common hook questions we receive